EdwardT2021/EdwardT2021/README.md

 - 👋 Hi, I’m @EdwardT2021
-- 👀 I’m interested in Games Development, in Python and C++
+- 👀 I’m interested in Games Development, in Python and Java
-- 🌱 I’m currently learning pygame and C++
+- 🌱 I’m currently learning Android Studio with Java
 - 💞️ I’m looking to collaborate on any type of game
 - 📫 How to reach me: email me at edward_thomas@outlook.com